009os/009os/README.md

 ### 🚀 Professional Overview

-I am an engineer with a strong foundation in backend development and a keen interest in algorithmic crypto trading.
+I am an software engineer with a strong foundation in backend development and a keen interest in algorithmic crypto trading.
 My expertise ranges from architecting scalable microservices to implementing high-frequency trading algorithms and automation systems.

 ---